RN Bookmark

 Claire Ihnot Hayes is an Educational Consultant for Read Naturally who meets with educators nationwide to train them in Read Naturally programs.
 One of the most frequent questions Claire receives from educators is, “How can I adapt Read Naturally programs to meet the various needs of my students?”
 Older students, younger students, and ELL students have different needs and thus require different adjustments.
 We recently sat down with Claire to document her favorite tips for adapting Read Naturally Live to optimize success for a diverse body of students.
 These tips work for Encore students as well.

-Last spring, we asked you to share feedback about what makes parent-teacher conferences successful.
+Last year, we asked you to share feedback about what makes parent-teacher conferences successful.
 Thank you to all the teachers and parents who responded!
 Here is a compilation of the advice we received--the list includes everything from how to provide parents flexibility in scheduling to why it's important to have a variety of jelly bean flavors.
 Please read and enjoy this timeless advice!

 Make Your Student a STAR!